shahid9522/Usafe/README.md

 # Clone the repo and run locally.
-All three pages designed and completed.
+All three pages are designed and completed.